hermeslm/ods-lib/README.md

 ## Build the library and samples

 If you want to build a distribution of this library just run a gulp task, this is the default task.
 ```
 gulp build
 ```
+You can check the `gulpfile.js` and check all defined gulp task.

 ## Contact